abdulet/fwbuilder/README.md

 At the moment it can:
 *Create csv files:
     *From Junos firewall (very basic support)
-    *-Export: objects, users, services, and policies
+        *Export: objects, users, services, and policies
         *TODO: NAT, pools, and more
--Import csv files to:
+*Import csv files to:
-  -Checkpoint firewall R7x ( Tested only in R77.20, but it should work in others with dbedit )
-    -Imports: objects, users, services, service groups and policies
-    -TODO: NAT, pools, vpn and more...
+    *Checkpoint firewall R7x ( Tested only in R77.20, but it should work in others with dbedit ) *Imports: objects, users, services, service groups and policies *TODO: NAT, pools, vpn and more...

--Can be used to:
+*Can be used to:
-  -Migrate from Juniper to Checkpoint (Basic support)
+    *Migrate from Juniper to Checkpoint (Basic support)